inception-project/external-recommender-spacy/README.md

     python -m spacy download ${MODEL_NAME}

 from the command line where `${MODEL_NAME}` is the name for the model.
 A list of pretrained models can be found on the [spacy page](https://spacy.io/usage/models#section-available).
-Make sure that the model has the capabillities you want, this project needs for instance by default `syntax` for tagging and `entities` for named entity recognition.
-The model name has then to be altered in `app.py`:
+Make sure that the model has the capabilities you want, this project needs for instance by default `syntax` for tagging and `entities` for named entity recognition.

-    nlp = spacy.load('${MODEL_NAME}', disable=['parser'])

 ## Usage

 After everything has been set up, the recommender then can be started from the command line by calling

-    python app.py
+    python app.py ${MODEL_NAME}

 When used in production, it is better to deploy this Flask project on an actual application server like [Gunicorn](https://gunicorn.org/).